kartben/iotc-device-bridge-standalone-multidps/README.md

 # Azure IoT Central Device Bridge

-NOTE: This repository was initially created as a fork of https://github.com/Azure/iotc-device-bridge, as a way to address the requirements of bridging a LoRaWAN network server to IoT Central (or potentially IoT Hub) more easily.
+NOTE: This repository was initially created as a fork of https://github.com/Azure/iotc-device-bridge, as a way to address the requirements of bridging a LoRaWAN network server to IoT Central (or potentially IoT Hub) more easily, and experiment with how to leverage [IoT Plug-and-Play](https://github.com/Azure/IoTPlugandPlay) in the context of LoRaWAN communication.

+NOTE 2: You should still use the original and official Device Bridge for production use cases, as this experiment is using features that are in preview and therefore subject to changes (ex.
+IoT Plug and Play), as well as the fact that it is, out of the box, exposing unsecured configuration endpoints, in order to help with rapid prototyping.

 The main differences/evolutions with regard to the original IoT Central Device Bridge are highlighted below:
 - Runs as a full-blown Node.js application (instead of Azure functions), conveniently made available as a container.
 It simplifies the implementation of downlink support (which is still to be implemented though!), and makes it easier to persist